Should you clear snow off the pavement yourself - here's what the Government says

-Can you be sued for clearing snow from your path or pavements?
+Can you be sued for clearing snow from your path or pavement?
 The law and advice on how to do it safely

 Are you worried about the repercussions of clearing snow and ice from a pavement or path yourself?